cortrudolph/SLU_IO_Psych/content/authors/Andrea Cornelius/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 2021 Graduate Students
+- Pre-2018 Graduate Students
 ---

-Iwan Webster is a Ph.D. student in the IO Psychology program at Saint Louis University.
-His research interests include leadership, group dynamics, and teams and how these influence organizational effectiveness.
+Andrea Cornelius is a Ph.D. student in the IO Psychology program at Saint Louis University.